TeddiO/pySteamSignIn/README.md

 # pySteamSignIn
 A small Python 3 class designed to get Steam OpenID 2 sign-in up and running as quick as possible.

-As of this moment in time there's not really any 'decent' openid libraries that give any proper documentation or insight in terms of how to actually use them.
+As of this moment in time there's not really any 'decent' Steam Openid libraries that give any proper documentation or insight in terms of how to actually use them.
 Alongside this they're often fairly bloated and problematic.
-As a result of this pySteamSignIn is a library designed to let you plug in Steam OpenID as quick as possible and let you start returning results immediately.
+As a result of this pySteamSignIn is a lite class designed to let you plug in Steam Auth as quick as possible and let you start returning results immediately.

+**Requires requests to function**

-##Lets quickly get authentication rolling
+## Lets quickly get authentication rolling

 The power behind this is it provides the entire auth process over two (or three, if you're using bottlepy) functions.
 The first function is ConstructURL, which takes a string and returns a string